Andreas Palaiologos: Possible descendants

 Theodore Paleologus, who lived in Cornwall in the 17th century and claimed descent from Thomas Palaiologos through an otherwise unattested son called John, might be a descendant of Andreas instead, but his lineage is uncertain.
 Theodore's last recorded descendant was Godscall Paleologue, who disappeared from historical records in the late 17th century.
 In the late 16th century, a theologian by the name Jacob Palaeologus, originally from Chios, became a Dominican friar in Rome.
 Jacob travelled across Europe, boasting of his descent and claiming to be a grandson of Andreas Palaiologos,' through a supposed son called Theodore.'
 Jacob's increasingly heterodox views on Christianity eventually brought him into conflict with the Roman church; he was burnt as a heretic in 1585.'
 Jacob had at least three children, the daughter Despina, the son Theodore, and at least another child whose name is unknown,' though little is known of most of them.
-Jacob's son Theodore lived in Prague in 1603 and referred to himself as a genuine member of the old imperial family and a "Prince of Lacedaemonia", though the authorities in Prague convicted him as a forger.'
+Jacob's son Theodore lived in Prague in 1603.'